ljunggren/boozang-docs/README.md

 and these are a bit more complex

-- regex: Allows you to put a regular expression in the Expectation field
+- regex: Use regular expressions in the Expectation field
 - Include: Checks for any occurrences of a String.
-It generates success if it finds a match, fail otherwise.
+It generates success if it finds a match and it will fail otherwise.
 If the element doesn't exist, it generates an error.
 - Exclude: Opposite of Include.
-It generates fail if it finds a match, success otherwise.
+It fails if it finds a match, success otherwise.
 If the element doesn't exist, it generates an error.

 **Expectation**